Hammerlok Coupling and Connecting Links

 Unlike quick links, double clevis links are secured using a pin and cotter.
 They are mainly used in the transportation industry, so they are only offered in grade 70 steel.
 Double clevis links can be configured with two same-sized clevis ends, or with one big clevis and one small clevis.
 They are available in sizes ranging from 1/4”-5/8” and can handle loads of 2,600-15,800 lbs.
 Like quick links, however, double clevis links are not rated for overhead lifting and should never be used for such.

-Tri-State Rigging Equipment is a service provider and distributor for all mechanical coupling links, connecting links and chain connectors serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Tri-State Rigging Equipment is a service provider and distributor for all mechanical coupling links, connecting links and chain connectors serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.